 - Jellall and later Ultear do this by forming a secret crime-fighting guild to make up for their past transgressions.

 - This is Hime Shirayuki/Cure Princess' story in Happiness Charge Pretty Cure as she accidentally opened up the Axia Box, releasing the Phantom Empire, who is now causing havoc across the planet.
 However, despite her drive, she's... pretty pathetic.

-- In The DCU, we had Hal Jordan completely lose his sanity and decide to fix his failure to save Coast City... by killing the Green Lantern Corps, killing Sinestro, and then killing the universe... so he could remake reality "right".
+- Green Lantern: Hal Jordan completely loses his sanity and decides to fix his failure to save Coast City... by killing the Green Lantern Corps, killing Sinestro, and then killing the universe... so he could remake reality "right".
 Fittingly, after all this nonsense, He went on to try and make all of that right, and ended up sacrificing himself to save the world (of course, he got better).
-Then a few years later, Geoff Johns retconned the whole thing to Jordan being possessed by a killer space bug made out of fear, but...
+Then a few years later, Geoff Johns retconned the whole thing to Jordan being possessed by a killer space bug made out of fear...